 The idea of a concept song/album is nothing new at all.
 Artists have been doing it for years, and some of the most successful and critically acclaimed albums of all time happen to be concept albums.

-Here’s just a few concept albums that I know of:
+Here’s just a few concept album examples that I know of:

 - Deloused in the Comatorium – The Mars Volta